 Inside, there's a bunch of variables, some of which we'll need to change.

-Variables are 1 per each line, and they have the format name=value
+There is one variable per line, and it has the format name=value

 .